-of the times y d your studer ou use the Thints? ree Second V Vait Time.
-Who at do you obs serve in
+Take note of the times you use the Three Second Wait Time.
+What do you observe in yourself and your students?

 Recommended Supplemental Reading Patricia A. Jennings.
 Mindfulness for Teachers.

-Reflection Questions What strategies will you use to remember to integrate these exercises into your preparations for your students? l Think about ways you may connect these exercises to your active listening skills.
+What strategies will you use to remember to integrate these exercises into your preparations for your students?

+Think about ways you may connect these exercises to your active listening skills.
 What connections are you able to identify?

 How might these exercises inform your discernment for the management of your students?